NVIDIA/data-science-stack/README.md

 with the Jupyter notebook running at <http://localhost:8888/>
 Control-C to exit.

-To mount data or code into your contianer, see
+To mount data or code into your container, see
 [How do I mount data into containers?](#How-do-i-mount-data-into-containers) below.